We compiled a list of statistics surrounding bed bugs to demonstrate how widespread these pests have become in recent years.

 (Since the lower extremities are often covered by more clothing).

 When bed bugs bite, they inject anticoagulants and antihistamines into the bloodstream.

-These compounds prevent the blood from clotting while they drink, and also prevent immediate itching.
+These compounds prevent the blood from clotting while they feed, and also prevent immediate itching.

 Symptoms of bed bug bites include red-colored welts and itchiness around the area of the bite.